Russia-Ukraine Conflict Cyber Resource Center

-The impact from Russia’s invasion of Ukraine has extended beyond geopolitical warfare into a global cybersecurity threat that endangers critical infrastructure, supply chains, and businesses.
-CISA and other government agencies have issued alerts and guidance on the importance of preparing security infrastructure for an increase in destructive Russia-based cyberattacks.
+The impact of Russia’s aggression and invasion of Ukraine has extended beyond geopolitical warfare into a global cyberthreat that endangers critical infrastructure, supply chains, and businesses.
+The CISA and other government agencies have issued alerts and guidance on the importance of preparing security infrastructure for an increase in destructive Russia-based cyberattacks.

 As your trusted security partner, protecting you from cyberthreats is our top concern

 The Zscaler ThreatLabz research team is tracking threat actor groups and related attack campaigns in the wild.
-Drawing from more than 200 billion transactions and 150 million blocked threats daily, Zscaler Cloud telemetry provides real-time insight and allows us to ensure rapid detection coverage across our platform.
+Drawing from more than 400 billion transactions and 9 billion blocked threats daily, Zscaler cloud telemetry provides real-time insight and allows us to ensure rapid detection coverage across our platform.

 Check back often for new intel, research updates, and resources.
-The latest ThreatLabz updates offer actionable analysis of tactics and techniques used in targeted attacks against Ukraine, including:
+The latest ThreatLabz updates offer actionable analysis of tactics and techniques used in targeted attacks against Ukraine.

 ThreatLabz discovered a previously undocumented attack chain from this destructive wiper malware.
 Understand this signature attack chain and update your defenses with intel derived from seven unique samples.